playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 ![TODO: Write alt](./error_bubble_group.png)

-## Lazy Components
+This work would not have been possible without the ability to abort work in Fiber's new reconciliation pipeline.

+## Solving bundle splitting

-In [React 16.6](https://legacy.reactjs.org/blog/2018/10/23/react-v-16-6.html), the React team introduced us to the concept of lazy loading components:
+But error handling updates weren't the only thing [introduced in React 16.6](https://legacy.reactjs.org/blog/2018/10/23/react-v-16-6.html); it was here that the React team introduced us to the concept of lazy loading components:

 ```jsx
 import React, {lazy, Suspense} from 'react';